The Fake News Debate and its Consequences

 Fake news and its consequences

 While most scholarly interest focuses on the prevalence and effects of disinformation, the discursive construction of fake news as a label to delegitimise journalism can be equally disrupting for democracies, explains Egelhofer.
 "We know that the rhetoric of politicians has a great potential to shape public opinion", explains the young scientist, "When politicians describe factual news coverage as fake news, it has consequences for how trustworthy people perceive the media and to what degree they believe the information provided by them."

 Jana Laura Egelhofer is spending most of her time reading, collecting data and writing journal articles.
 In her multi-method dissertation, she addresses, for example, the question of how scholars can meaningfully use fake news by systematically reviewing the relevant literature.
 Furthermore, Jana Egelhofer conducts a quantitative content analysis of Austrian news articles about fake news, which shows that journalists have not only contributed to its salience in public discourse, but have also normalised and trivialised the phrase to describe anything that is 'false'.
 In just over 1.5 years, about 3000 news articles mentioning 'fake news' have appeared (in only eight newspapers).
 "For me, it is fascinating how one word can mean so many different things, depending on who uses it.
 It is an excellent reflection on how polarised and politicised today's understanding of news, facts, and even reality has become." (hm/bf)

-Her research focuses on the content and consequences of the fake news debate.
 Read more about Jana Laura Egelhofer's research in her recent publications.